 Welcome.
 This blog covers everything from the European Union's foreign and economic policies to the fortunes of its political leaders - as well as the more light-hearted aspects of life in Europe.

-Alex Barker is the FT's European diplomatic editor, covering foreign policy, some of the migration crisis and all things Brexit.
+Alex Barker is the FT's Brussels bureau chief, covering foreign policy, some of the migration crisis and all things Brexit.
 He started in Brussels on the single market, financial regulation and competition beat.
 He was formerly an political correspondent in Westminster and joined the FT in 2005.

 Duncan Robinson is the FT's Brussels correspondent, covering internet and telecommunications regulation, justice, employment and migration as well as Belgium, the Netherlands and Luxembourg.
 He joined the FT from the New Statesman in 2011.